 USA Today reported these policies mainly focused on areas such as immigration, health care, the environment, and equity.
 However, Biden passed these orders over three months.
 Considering Biden’s first week in office, between January 20 and 27, he signed 24 executive orders.

-Hitler being a dictator, had no tolerarance for political pluralism or independent media.
-In 1934, he declared himself as a Führer - the leader of Germany.
-According to the BBC news, he eliminated all sources of opposition both within the Nazi party and in the whole of Germany.
-During his rule, he reorganized the government, abolished trade unions, set up Nazi people’s courts where judges had to swear an oath of loyalty to the Nazis.
+It is essential to note that signing 40 executive orders in a week doesn’t amount to tyranny.
+Hitler being a dictator, had no tolerance for political pluralism or independent media.
+In 1934, he declared himself as a Führer: the leader of Germany.
+According to BBC news, Hitler eliminated all sources of opposition both within the Nazi party and in the whole of Germany.
+During his rule, he reorganized the government, abolished trade unions, and set up Nazi people’s courts where judges had to swear an oath of loyalty to the Nazis.

 Executive orders are not legislation; they require no Congress approval, and Congress cannot simply overturn them.
 However, Congress may pass legislation that might make it difficult, or even impossible, to carry out the order, such as removing funding.
-Only a sitting U.S. President may overturn an existing executive order by issuing another executive order to that effect.
+Only a sitting U.S. president may overturn an existing executive order by issuing another executive order to that effect.

 Also, the courts may strike down executive orders because it exceeds president authority and in cases where the order is found to be unconstitutional in substance, according to the Federal Judicial Centre.